 Bonus: One of his lectures at Google Talks

 The Meta-Problem of Consciousness

 Dr. Damasio is one of the pioneers of affective neuroscience.
 He is possibly cited in every scientific paper on human emotions.
 His “somatic marker hypothesis” has been cited in more than three thousand papers to date.
 This hypothesis claims that the biological processes that are correlated with emotions influence cognitive processes by directly stimulating the nervous system.
-This idea is foundational to many of the research conducted with the iMotions.
+This idea is foundational to much of the research conducted with iMotions.

 Dr. Diamond is an expert in developmental cognitive neuroscience.
 Her lab’s research at the University of British Columbia focuses on executive functioning in children and how they are modulated by both genetic and environmental factors.
 Dr. Diamond’s team uses functional magnetic resonance imaging to identify neural structures of executive function as well as collect socioeconomic data to answer how economic factors like poverty influence the development of executive functioning.

 Dr. Gazzaniga is certainly among the most influential cognitive neuroscientists that ever lived.
 He is 81 years old, so we would like to honor his seniority and years of contribution to neuroscience.
 Dr. Gazzaniga can also be considered as a literal rockstar, as he has a band called The Amygdaloids.
 Dr. Gazzaniga developed our understanding of functional lateralization in the brain, meaning he discovered the different functions of the left and right hemispheres.